pyember/ember/docs/quickstart/prompt_signatures.md

 2. **Explicit Placeholders**: Make all placeholders explicit in your template
 3. **Nested Models**: Use nested Pydantic models for complex data structures
 4. **Clear Errors**: Provide descriptive error messages in custom validators
-5. **Reuse Signatures**: Create base signatures and extend them for specific use cases
+5. **Reuse Specifications**: Create base specifications and extend them for specific use cases
 6. **Documentation**: Use Field descriptions to document your schemas

 ## 7. Using with Different LLM Providers